 Wild digression, but street gangs also take advantage of this lock-in effect.
 If you have the logo of your gang tattooed on your face, you will hardly be able to join the competition afterwards.

 Can you think of any other examples or other types of lock-in effects that you've observed with subscription providers?
 And what's your take on these effects?
-Effective customer or outrageous gagging?
+Effective customer retention or outrageous gagging?
 Write to me!
 And subscribe to Lennart's newsletter here.